monsterkrampe/crystal/concepts/strings/introduction.md

 # Strings

-Crystal has a type known as [`String`][strings] which is used to represent text.
+Crystal has a type known as [`String`][strings], which is used to represent text.
-Crystal strings are sequences of unicode characters.
+Crystal strings are sequences of Unicode characters.
 Strings are immutable, meaning they cannot be changed once created.
-This means that every time you do a modification on a string a new string is created, thereby the original string is not modified.
+This means that a new string is created every time you modify a string; therefore, the original string is not modified.

-To define a string you can use double quotes `"`.
+To define a string you use double quotes `"`.

 ```crystal
 "Hello World"